-Peel and slice apples and place in large mixing bowl.
+Peel and slice apples and place in a large mixing bowl.

 Spread the apple mixture in the prepared casserole baking dish.
 Set aside.

 In a medium-sized mixing bowl, combine the topping ingredients.
 Stir to combine well.

-Spread topping over the top of the apples and place in preheated oven.
+Spread topping over the top of the apples and place in a preheated oven.

 Bake, uncovered, for 30 minutes or until apples are tender and cooked through.